QubesOS/qubes-doc/user/how-to-guides/how-to-update.rst

     Or add arguments to tweak the default behaviour.
 Refer to ``qubes-dom0-update --help``, manpage (if you have them installed) or `manpage on github <https://github.com/QubesOS/qubes-core-admin-linux/blob/main/doc/tools/qubes-dom0-update.rst>`__ (make sure to read the appropriate version).

-  - To update all updatable templates, execute
+  - To update all updatable templates, in a dom0 terminal:

     .. code:: console